alastairotter/data-visualisation-notes/content/fit-a-d3-map-to-a-container-div-with-fitSize.md

       .style("stroke-width", 0.3)
       .attr( "d", geoPath );

 And that's it.
-It's pretty simple to quickly create a map and fit it to an given size.
+It's pretty simple to quickly create a map and fit it to a given size.

 Full example code for the map can be found [here](https://github.com/alastairotter/data-journalism-beginners/tree/master/examples/fit-d3-map-to-container-part-2)